MonCore/moncore/docs/00-doc-index.md

 # MonCore — Documentation Index

-This repository contains both **public technical documentation** and an index of the **regulator-grade private documentation pack** maintained for the MonCore Financial Operating System.
+This repository contains sanitized public documentation and a public index of the regulator-grade private documentation pack maintained for the
+**MonCore - Financial Operating System.**

+Its purpose is to provide issuer sponsors, EMIs, sponsor banks, regulated partners, technical evaluators, and supervisory reviewers with a transparent view of MonCore’s architecture principles, operating model, and regulatory readiness — without disclosing confidential implementation details or proprietary controls.

 ---

-## Public Documentation
+## Public Documentation (Sanitized)

-The following documents are publicly available and sanitized for open distribution:
+The following documents are publicly available for open distribution:

 - **Platform Overview**
   [`01-platform-overview.md`](./public/01-platform-overview.md)